The new employee orientation process has three components:

-Some Departments may choose to have the new employee begin their first day with the Office of Human Resources.
+Some Departments may choose to have the new employee begin their first day with University Human Resources.
 The new employee can complete their hiring forms and obtain a five-day parking pass from HR as well.
 Departments that opt to have employees begin their first day with HR are encouraged to coordinate the employee's arrival time with HR.

-The new employee should mark their calendar with the date, time and location of the appropriate Benefit and College Orientation sessions they will attend.
+The new employee should mark their calendar with the date, time and location of the appropriate Benefit and University Orientation sessions they will attend.

 - Benefit Orientation - The schedule, agenda and a summary of the benefits available to a new hire, by position type are posted on this page.

-- College Orientation - is once a month.
+- New Employee Orientation - is once a month.
 The all day program includes speakers from across campus, a tour of the Wren Building and Swem Library, lunch and a continental breakfast.
-New employees are also enrolled in the Partnership Program to further assist them during their first three months of employment.
+Wear good walking shoes and dress appropriately for the weather.
+We will be outside at multiple points during the day.